hyperstack-org/hyperstack/docs/dsl/hyper-router.md

 To setup HyperRouter:

-+ Install the gem (if you have installed the `Hyperstack` gem this has already been done)
++ Install the gem (if you have installed the `Hyperloop` gem this has already been done)
-+ Your page should render your `Hyperstack::Router` as its top-level-component (first component to be rendered on the page) - in the example below this would be `AppRouter`
++ Your page should render your `Hyperloop::Router` as its top-level-component (first component to be rendered on the page) - in the example below this would be `AppRouter`
 + You will need to configure your server to route all unknown routes to the client-side router (Rails example below)

 ### With Rails